 - Next, add the film grain to your editing software of choice.
 Double-check the grain is compatible with your editing software before hitting the download button, but they’re usually available in MP4 format.
 This means they’re compatible with Adobe software like Premiere Pro, Photoshop, and After Effects.

 - Just drag and drop!
-In Premiere Pro and After Effects, you just drag the file onto your project timeline, change the blend mode to OVERLAY, and Bob’s your uncle!
+In Premiere Pro and After Effects, you just drag the file onto your project timeline, change the blend mode to OVERLAY, and you're done!
 In Photoshop, you can create your own film grain overlays by adding noise in the Layer option.